 Antiseptics, or skin disinfectants, are chemicals for cleaning the skin and wounds.
 They can kill or prevent the growth of microorganisms.
+There are various types of antiseptics, some are suitable for home use, while others are only suitable for use in a clinical setting.

 Although antiseptics can be very useful, there are some questions around their safety for topical use, especially in the long term.